-The peace and quiet of Volcano make it a favorite place for many visitors and locals to spend the night and we like to set up camp here to explore the east side of the Big Island.
-For visitors that want to use volcano village as a springboard to explore the direct surroundings (Hilo, Puna and the Hawaii Volcanoes National Park) we recommend the following destinations.
+The peace and quiet of Volcano make it a favorite place for many visitors and locals to spend the night.
+We like to set up camp in the village for example as a base to explore the east side of the Big Island or to spend some days in the Hawaii Volcanoes National Park.

 First of all, the Hawaii Volcanoes National Park is BIG, and you can easily spend a couple of days exploring if you want to see all sights it has to offer.
-A couple of sights/activities that you should not miss are the easy/intermediate difficulty Kilauea’iki hiking trail, the chain of craters road, the volcano art center to pick up local art for home and, last but not least, a visit to the Jaggar museum at night to see the glow above the Halema’uma’u crater.
+A couple of sights/activities that you should not miss are:

-If you are spending time in Volcano but not Hilo *and* if it possible to see the lava flow in Kalapana, We urge to to seriously consider driving down one afternoon to watch the sunset in Kalapana and go on a professionally guided lava hike.
+If you are spending time in Volcano and don’t have plans to also set up camp in Hilo or Puna *and* if it possible to see the lava flow in Kalapana, we urge you to seriously consider driving down towards the south-east one afternoon to watch the sunset in Kalapana and go on a hike to see the lava.

 Sunrises in Volcano Village are fantastic!